Skip to main content

 Previous roles

-Monica has had the following roles in Parliament
+Monica has had 13 previous roles

 Previous roles in cross-party groups are not included in this list.